BackendBaz/Jedliks-Toy-Car-Console-App/README.md

 4. Update the number of meters driven when driving
 5. Update the battery percentage when driving
 6. Prevent driving when the battery is drained
+   - It don't increase the distance driven nor decrease the battery percentage when the battery is drained (at 0%)